It doesn’t matter if you have been trading for 20 minutes or 20 years – having a trading plan is crucial to your success.

 By setting your trading plan, you are preparing yourself be able to emotionally handle anything that happens in the market.

-Creating a trading plan is very easy and you can do it in a matter of minutes.
+Creating a trading plan is an important step and you craft one in a matter of minutes.

 What is the point of a trading plan?